 The Company has several sources of revenue.
 Revenue is earned from the grant of non-exclusive, non-transferrable licenses to service providers to use the Company's SD-WAN business platform (the "Platform").
 Pursuant to the licensing agreements, the Company charges an initial start-up fee and a license fee for software license units that covers the licensing of all of the software comprised in the Platform.
 Revenue from license fees is generally earned over time and is recognized on a straight-line basis over the term of the contract.
 Revenue from initial start-up fees is recognized when the set-up process is complete and the customer has full access to the software.

-for the Years Ended September 30, 2022 and 2021 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the Years Ended September 30, 2023 and 2022 (Expressed in Canadian dollars)